 Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

-Your stool acquires its normal brown color via the breakdown of a substance called bilirubin inside your intestine. yellow stools can occur by a variety of mechanisms.
+Your stool acquires its normal brown color via the breakdown of bilirubin inside your intestine.
+Yellow stools can occur by a variety of mechanisms.

 • Diarrhea: Not enough time to process your stool to its normal brown color (speeding up of stool passage through the colon)